Street Names and Nicknames for Alcohol

 - Genetics.
 Certain genetic profiles may increase a person’s risk of developing alcoholism, but they don’t guarantee it.
 There are many environmental factors that also affect a person’s risk for alcohol abuse and dependence.

 - Underage drinking.
-Research has shown that those who begin drinking at a younger age increase their risk of developing alcohol dependence.
+Research has shown that those who begin drinking at a younger age increase their risk of developing alcohol dependence.5

 - Binge drinking.
-Drinking excessive amounts of alcohol is known as “binge drinking” and it goes against the idea of moderating your intake.
-Binge drinking can cause damage to their brain and body.
-It can also can speed the onset of physical dependence and tolerance.
-When this occurs, an individual’s system grows accustomed to higher amounts of alcohol intake, eventually requiring increasing amounts to experience the same effect or to avoid withdrawal.
+Drinking excessive amounts of alcohol is known as “binge drinking,” defined by government research to be five or more drinks for men and four or more drinks for women within one episode.8 Binge drinking can cause damage to the brain and body.
+It can also speed the onset of physical dependence and tolerance.
+When these conditions develop, an individual’s system grows accustomed to higher amounts of alcohol intake, eventually requiring increasing amounts to experience the same effect or to avoid withdrawal.
 Binge drinking also affects the general health of an individual.
-Binge drinkers are more likely to report more sick days and experience poor health compared to non-binge drinkers.
+Binge drinkers are more likely to report more sick days and experience poor health compared to non-binge drinkers.9

 - Expectations.
-If a person believes that drinking alcohol will provide them with positive social, emotional, or status changes, they are more likely to drink more and more often.
-Social relationships can also have an effect on drinking habits and expectancies as drinking in a group leads to a stronger experience of euphoria than drinking alone.
-Social settings generally facilitate overconsumption of alcohol.
+If a person believes that drinking alcohol will provide them with positive social, emotional, or status changes, they are more likely to drink larger amounts and more often.
+Social relationships can also have an effect on drinking habits and expectations, as drinking in a group leads to a stronger experience of euphoria than drinking alone.
+Social settings can facilitate overconsumption of alcohol.10

 While each of these factors contributes in its own way, the development of an alcohol problem is never the result of any singular one.
-All of these factors interact with each other to create a risk profile for alcoholism that can have a powerful influence on a person.
+All of these factors interact with each other to create a risk profile for an individual’s likelihood of developing alcoholism.11

 Health Effects of Alcohol Abuse